s03883363-cpu/library-book-management/README.md

 # library-book-management
-in this book we know about book
+in this book we know about books